lauriharpf/thecocktaildb-downloader/readme.md

 [TheCocktailDB](https://thecocktaildb.com/) has an [API](https://thecocktaildb.com/api.php) that provides over 500 cocktail recipes in JSON format.
 While the API is great for many projects, some purposes are better served by an offline version of the data. **This project fetches data from TheCocktailDB for offline use.**

 # How to get the data?
-For most uses, here are dumps of the data returned by TheCocktailDB API on 4th of September, 2018:
+For most uses, here are dumps of the data returned by TheCocktailDB API on 20th of June, 2019:

 |File|Content|
 |----|-------|